nilsboy/dotvim/after/plugin/my_quickfix.md

 * :h errorformat
 * :h :signs for the gutter

-## Why not :make, errorformat, :compiler
+## Why not :make, &errorformat, :compiler

 * makeprg and errorformat together are flawed (https://github.com/vim-syntastic/syntastic/issues/699#issuecomment-248517315)
-* :compiler is only meant to be used for one tool/buffer at a time - is not possible to have several commands e.g. linter, finder, formatter
+* :compiler is only meant to be used for one tool per buffer at a time - it is not possible to have several commands e.g. linter, finder, formatter
 * :compiler doesn't scale:
   https://github.com/LucHermitte/vim-build-tools-wrapper/blob/master/doc/filter.md
 * :make has trouble quoting filenames. (read some where... - Syntactic creater?)